 Yes, the QR code works for all test lines.

-We use the MEDsan® SARS-CoV-2 antigen test.
+We use the SIEMENS Healthineers, Clinitest COVID-19 Ag Rapid Test.
 Please consult the manufacturer’s website regarding detailed information about the test.

 Frequently asked questions-WHEN & WHAT FOR?

 Yes.
 Visits to test centres are not affected by the curfew because they count as necessary to cover basic everyday needs.